-Navori QL Breathes New Life into Campus Digital Signage for Santa Clara University
+Navori QL powers digital signage network for Santa Clara University

-Navori QL is a cloud or on-premise solution – Santa Clara opted for the centralized cloud deployment – that offers a flexible multi-seat architecture for campus-wide networks.
-That multi-seat flexibility was a key deciding factor for the 24 content managers contributing to the 80-screen network, which has a presence in almost every building on campus.
-The high-quality reproduction of 4K graphics and other visual content, along with general ease of use, competitive pricing and rich data integration, further set Navori apart from other vendors competing for the project.
+Navori QL is a cloud or on-premise solution.
+Consequently, Santa Clara opted for centralized cloud deployment.
+It offers a flexible multi-seat architecture for campus-wide networks.
+That multi-seat flexibility was a key deciding factor for the 24 content managers contributing to the 80-screen network.
+They are present in almost every building on campus.
+The high-quality reproduction of 4K graphics and other visual content, along with general ease of use, competitive pricing, and rich data integration, further set Navori apart from other vendors competing for the project.

-“Our previous system was out of date, and it couldn’t accommodate the more specialized initiatives we wanted to launch,” said Elwood Mills, manager of SCU digital signage, Santa Clara University.
+“Our previous system was out of date.
+Thus it couldn’t accommodate the more specialized initiatives we wanted to launch,” said Elwood Mills.
+He is the manager of SCU digital signage, Santa Clara University.
 With responsibilities that include network maintenance, Mills grew increasingly frustrated with the previous system’s lack of reliability.
 “Connectivity issues with the servers continued to escalate, which often meant that random screens would remain blank for hours or days at a time.”

-“I have seven screens under my control across four buildings, and we do a lot of our own content creation across faculty and student organizations,” said Morales.
+“I have seven screens under my control across four buildings.
+And we do a lot of our own content creation across faculty and student organizations,” said Morales.
 “With our previous system, it would take up to 15 minutes for screens to refresh when new content was uploaded.
-Navori has eliminated the problems we were having with reliability in content delivery, which means the information we post about classes and events can go live with short notice.
-Navori also allows us to securely use outside URLs, and integrate live feeds from our different social media networks through the external Tagboard service.
-We’ve been able to drive a much higher degree of interaction with our social media feeds through digital signage.”
+Navori has eliminated the problems we were having with reliability in content delivery.
+Undeniably, it means the information we post about classes and events can go live with short notice.
+Navori also allows us to securely use outside URLs.
+And integrate live feeds from our different social media networks through the external Tagboard service.
+We’ve been able to drive a much higher degree of interaction with our social media feeds through digital signage.

-Ali Reimer, assistant director of marketing and communications for the Leavey School of Business, manages the digital screens that live within Lucas Hall.
+Ali Reimer is the assistant director of marketing and communications for the Leavey School of Business.
+She manages the digital screens that live within Lucas Hall.
 She notes that the screens have become a central communications platform to promote events and course information to business students and visitors, and promote faculty members and their research projects among other initiatives.

 Reimer adds that Navori QL has also improved visual quality across the network for both 4K and 1080p content.
-She has been exploring the many different template options for portrait and landscape displays in her department, and been gradually incorporating more tickers to develop a more well-rounded experience.
+She has been exploring the many different template options for portrait and landscape displays in her department.
+Thereupon, Ali Reimer has been gradually incorporating more tickers to develop a more well-rounded experience.

 Moving forward, Mills expects to extend the network to new buildings currently being planned or that are already under construction.
-He also is working with Navori to integrate the campus emergency notification system with the digital signage network, using the Common Alerting Protocol (CAP).
+He also is working with Navori to integrate the campus emergency notification system with the digital signage network.
+Therefore, he is using the Common Alerting Protocol (CAP).
 Once live, the integration will provide a digital format to disseminate emergency messages simultaneously over the Navori QL network and other communications systems around campus.